 A model category (sometimes called a Quillen model category or a closed model category, but not related to “closed category”) is a context for doing homotopy theory.
 Quillen developed the definition of a model category to formalize the similarities between homotopy theory and homological algebra: the key examples which motivated his definition were the category of topological spaces, the category of simplicial sets, and the category of chain complexes.

 The weak equivalences play the role of ‘homotopy equivalences’ or something a bit more general (such as weak homotopy equivalences).
 Already in the case of topological spaces, it is useful to say that two spaces have the same homotopy type if there is a map from one to the other that induces isomorphisms on homotopy groups for any choice of basepoint in the first space.
 These maps are more general than homotopy equivalences, so they are called ‘weak equivalences’.

 The fibrations play the role of ‘nice surjections’.
-For example, in the category Top of topological spaces with its usual model structure on topological spaces, a locally trivial fiber bundle is a fibration.
+For example, in the category Top of topological spaces with its usual Quillen model structure on topological spaces, a locally trivial fiber bundle is a fibration.
 More generally the fibrations here are the Serre fibrations.

 The cofibrations play the role of ‘nice inclusions’.
 For example, in the category Top of topological spaces with its usual model structure on topological spaces, an NDR pair is typically a cofibration.